-KeyReporter runs a web service that provides a browser UI for the Sassafras Server Platform.
-This interface provides for a rich dashboard environment with a wide variety of widgets to help visualize your data and environment, availability maps that will show your lab and building layouts, software list and search abilities to let users find resources, an easy to use report building and scheduling interface, basic record editing, and more.
+The Sassafras Server runs a web service (called KeyReporter at the system level) that provides a browser based Web UI.
+This interface provides for a rich Dashboard environment with a wide variety of widgets to help visualize your data and environment, Availability Maps that will show your lab and building layouts, Software list and search abilities to let users find resources, an easy to use Report building and scheduling interface, basic record editing, and more.

 As of 7.7, the Web UI is the primary tool for configuring a new server install.
 The service is started on an internal port and the wizard enables configuration of the full web service among other default items.
 Certain advanced configuration must still be done in KeyConfigure, but in 7.7 the capabilities in the web interface for management and configuration have been greatly enhanced.

 With our three new product suites in 7.7 it is important to note the Web features do vary.
 They are minimal in KeySight which does not have the Maps functionality among many other components.
 LabSight and AllSight will look largely the same in features and function.
 LabSight has an additional helper for setup not found in AllSight, and AllSight will show Purchases which are not in the LabSight product.
 These documents are written for AllSight, and attempt to call out the other products where most appropriate.

 There are four main areas of the Web interface.